gary-archer/oauth.blog/README.md

 ## TODO

 - Add [rewrites for old paths](https://nextjs.org/docs/pages/api-reference/next-config-js/rewrites)
-  Deploy to S3 and test over HTTP
   Write the initial deploy to AWS script
+  Deploy to S3 and test over HTTP - email a link to my mobile device for mobile testing

 - Gradually migrate all remaining posts
   Gradually spend some time on formatting on links to finalize each post